 - prepare and implement a remediation and environmental protection plan for Boundary Creek, Big Swamp and the surrounding area, and

-- discontinue any extraction activities (other than for maintenance and emergency response purposes) while the assessment is being completed and until all remediation work dictated under the remediation plan has been completed.
+- discontinue any extraction activities (other than for maintenance and emergency response purposes) while the assessment is being completed and until all remediation work outlined in the remediation plan has been completed.

-Barwon Water welcomed the notice for a legally enforceable remediation plan, noting that it had already been working proactively on activities consistent with these objectives.
+Barwon Water welcomed the notice for a legally enforceable remediation plan, noting that we had already been working proactively on activities consistent with these objectives.

-In accordance with the notice, we submitted a scope of works to Southern Rural Water.
-The scope of works outlines the area that will be covered by the remediation plan, the environmental values to be included and the necessary environmental assessments and methodology proposed to develop the remediation plan.
+The scope of works outlined the area covered by the remediation plan, the environmental values included and the necessary environmental assessments and methodology proposed to develop the remediation plan.